 Here are some of the most popular quiz types you can choose from:

 Personality quiz: As the most popular quiz type, you’ll be able to help your audience understand how they are uniquely wired in this personality quiz.
 There are no right or wrong answers in this quiz type.
 All the quiz-taker needs to do is self-select answers that fit best and they’ll leave with a better understanding of themselves.
 In some cases, this can also be called a Buzzfeed-style quiz or even a pop culture quiz.

 Trivia quiz: In a trivia quiz, you’ll be testing your audience member’s knowledge of a specific subject.
-This may be a good tool to determine how much someone knows before working with you so you can suggest a service offering that’s best for them.
+This may be a good tool to determine how much someone knows before working with you so you can suggest the best service.
 If you sell products, you could use the same strategy in recommending products based on their prior knowledge.
 In some cases, this can also be called a multiple-choice quiz or assessment quiz.

 Scored quiz: A scored quiz is unique in that you can decide if the score should tally how many answers someone guessed correctly or if the score is simply a way to determine someone’s final results.
 Scored quizzes were popular in old print magazines that made you manually tally all of your points at the end, but quiz builders like Interact do the work for you.
 In some cases, this can be called an IQ quiz.

 After you’ve chosen your quiz type, brainstorm what topics you want to cover in the quiz.
 Ask yourself what you want to be known for or seen as an expert in.
 This will help you determine what topic you should pursue.

 Once you have a topic narrowed down, you have a few more steps before you can successfully launch your first quiz and increase customer engagement: